laravel/docs/homestead.md

     php7.2 artisan list
     php7.3 artisan list

-You may also update the default CLI version:
+You may also update the default CLI version by issuing the following commands from within your Homestead virtual machine:

     php56
     php70